kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 * Admin creates a VolumeGroupSnapshotClass.
 * User creates a VolumeGroupSnapshot with label selector that matches the label applied to all PVCs to be snapshotted together.
-* This will trigger the VolumeGroupSnapshot controller to create a VolumeGroupSnapshotContent API object, and also call the CreateVolumeGroupSnapshot CSI function.
+* This will trigger the VolumeGroupSnapshot controller to create a VolumeGroupSnapshotContent API object.
+The group snapshot logic in the csi-snapshotter sidecar will call the CreateVolumeGroupSnapshot CSI function.
-* The controller will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the CSI CreateVolumeGroupSnapshotResponse, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
+* The group snapshot logic in csi-snapshotter will retrieve all volumeSnapshotHandles and their source volumeHandles in the Volume Group Snapshot from the CSI CreateVolumeGroupSnapshotResponse, and populate the VolumeSnapshotHandlePairList field in the VolumeGroupSnapshotContent status.
+* The VolumeGroupSnapshot controller will be watching the VolumeGroupSnapshotContent, and create VolumeSnapshotContents pointing to the volumeSnapshotHandles once they are available in the VolumeGroupSnapshotContent status.
 Then the controller will create VolumeSnapshots pointing to the VolumeSnapshotContents.
 * CreateVolumeGroupSnapshot CSI function response
   * The CreateVolumeGroupSnapshot CSI function should return a list of snapshots (Snapshot message defined in CSI Spec) in its response.
-The VolumeGroupSnapshot controller can use the returned list of snapshots to construct corresponding individual VolumeSnapshotContents and VolumeSnapshots, wait for VolumeSnapshots and VolumeSnapshotContents to be bound, and update SnapshotRefList in the VolumeGroupSnapshot Status and SnapshotContentList in the VolumeGroupSnapshotContent Status.
+The group snapshot logic in the csi-snapshotter sidecar will update the VolumeSnapshotHandlePairList field in the VolumeGroupSnapshotContent status based on the returned list of snapshots from the CSI call.
+The VolumeGroupSnapshot controller can use VolumeSnapshotHandles to construct corresponding individual VolumeSnapshotContents and VolumeSnapshots, wait for VolumeSnapshots and VolumeSnapshotContents to be bound, and update PVCVolumeSnapshotRefList in the VolumeGroupSnapshot Status and PVVolumeSnapshotContentList in the VolumeGroupSnapshotContent Status.
  * Individual VolumeSnapshots will be named in this format:
    * <snap>-<hash of VolumeGroupSnapshot UUID+PVC UUID+timestamp>
    * A label with VolumeGroupSnapshot name will also be added to the VolumeSnapshot